Azure/AKS-Construction/docs/ContributingWizard.md

 ### Guidance in the UI

-Whilst not being a teaching resource, adding UI hints, validation and links to the Azure documentation are all  important to the configuration experience.
+Whilst not being a teaching resource, adding validation, **concise** UI hints, and links to the Azure documentation are all important to the configuration experience.

 ## Design/Dev Process